Eszopiclone: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness and dizziness.
-These effects are worse if eszopiclone is taken with alcohol or other sedating medicines.
+- Causes drowsiness but this is the intended effect.
+Side effects can be more pronounced if eszopiclone is taken with alcohol or other sedating medicines.

 - Do not drive or perform hazardous tasks after taking eszopiclone.
 Be aware that eszopiclone's sedating effects may persist until the next day - avoid driving and other unsafe tasks until you feel fully awake.
 The risk is higher if less than a full night's sleep remains when the person takes eszopiclone.

 - May not be suitable for some people including those already taking medications that cause sedation, women who are pregnant, with a history of substance or alcohol abuse, or with a history of liver, lung, or breathing problems.

 - May interact with some medicines including lorazepam, rifampin, antifungals, HIV drugs, antibiotics, sedating antihistamines, antidepressants, and opioid pain medications.
 Alcohol should not be drunk on the same evening that eszopiclone is taken.

 - Elderly or frail people may be more sensitive to eszopiclone's effects.
 Taking a sedative, such as eszopiclone, increases the risk of falls.

 - Has the potential to be abused.
 Extended or over-use may lead to dependence and tolerance.
-Rapid dose decrease or an abrupt discontinuation may cause withdrawal symptoms such as anxiety, abnormal dreams, nausea and upset stomach have been reported on withdrawal.
+Rapid dose decrease or an abrupt discontinuation may cause withdrawal symptoms such as anxiety, abnormal dreams, nausea, and an upset stomach.

 - Only available in tablet form.